josmar-crwdstffng/angular/aio/content/guide/observables.md

 This is a JavaScript object that defines the handlers for the notifications you receive.
 The `subscribe()` call returns a `Subscription` object that has an `unsubscribe()` method, which you call to stop receiving notifications.

-Here's an example that demonstrates the basic usage model by showing how an observable could be used to provide geolocation updates.
+Here is an example that demonstrates the basic usage model by showing how an observable could be used to provide geolocation updates.

 <code-example header="Observe geolocation updates" class="no-auto-link" path="observables/src/geolocation.ts"></code-example>